Verbal dictation

 Verbal dictation describes a theory about how the Holy Spirit was involved with the people who first physically inscribed the Bible.
-According to this theory, the human role was a purely mechanical one: their individuality was by-passed whilst they wrote, and neither did their cultural background have any influence on what they wrote, because these writers were under the control of God.
+According to this theory, the words of Scripture were dictated to man, who spoke and wrote them down.
+The human role was a purely mechanical one; their individuality was bypassed whilst they wrote.
 This may have been the original understanding of inspiration for the people of the Bible.
+The cultural and historical context has been a point of disagreement among verbal dictationists: Some believe that the historical context in which the Scriptures were penned still matters, while others do not.

+People who believed in verbal dictation include: